aerogear/aerogear-digger/openshift/README.md

 #### Prerequisites:
-- Dedicated openshift project (namespace) for jenkins and created build slaves
+- Dedicated OpenShift project (namespace) for jenkins and created build slaves
 - Persistent volume (by default 50Gi, but it can be changed for different needs)

 #### Steps:
-1. Point openshift client to project you want to use for jenkins
+1. Point OpenShift client to project you want to use for jenkins

-        $ oc project your-project-name
+        oc project your-project-name

 1. Execute template

-        $ oc new-app -f ./jenkins-persistent-template.json
+        oc new-app -f ./jenkins-persistent-template.json

 ## Running jenkins on local machine (dev setup)